dotnet/Silk.NET/documentation/for-contributors/generators/shared-infrastructure.md

 ### Project Configuration

 Each project has its own JSON configuration file which defines what each generator does for that particular project.
-This file should be added by the user as an `AdditionalFiles` file, with the name `silktouch.json` unless the `silktouch_config_file` `.editorconfig` option is used to override this with a new file name or file path (either absolute or relative).
+This file should be added by the user as an `AdditionalFiles` file, with the name `silktouch.json` unless the `silktouch_config_file` `.editorconfig` option in the source generator format factor or the `config` option in the CLI form factor are used to override this with a new file name or file path (either absolute or relative).

 Each generator has its own specific configuration structure, which is outlined in XML documentation in the `Config.cs` file as well as the markdown documents for each individual generator.